ddddddO/gtree/README.md

 > Depends on the environment.

 - Comparison before and after software architecture was changed.
-- In the case of 1Root, previous architecture is faster in execution😅
+- In the case of few Roots, previous architecture is faster in execution😅
-- However, for multiple Roots, execution speed tends to be faster💪!
+- However, for multiple Roots, execution speed tends to be faster💪✨

 <image src="./performance.svg" width=100%>